Manicomio

 Manicomio (Italian) translates as “madhouse” or “lunatic asylum.”

-In the late 1970s, Italy faced the gradual dismantling of its psychiatric hospitals.
-Raymond Depardon photographed several asylums across the peninsula, particularly the final days of San Clemente.
-It was in this hospital, on a small island in the Venetian lagoon, that he created images which reveal—more powerfully than any scholarly thesis—the ordinary horror of these places.
-Depardon confronts us with the immense distress of the patients and the profound disarray of those around them.
+At the end of the 1970s, Italy was confronted with the gradual dismantling of psychiatric hospitals.
+Photographer Raymond Depardon documented several asylums across the country, and in particular the final days of San Clemente.
+It was in this hospital, located on a small island in the Venetian lagoon, that he created photographs capable of revealing, better than a dozen scholarly theses, the ordinary horror of such places.
+Through these images, Depardon lays bare the immense distress of the patients and the deep disarray of those around them.

-Developed through encounters in places marked by constraint—particularly Vivalia Psychiatric Hospital in Bertrix, the Val de Meuse nursing home in Givet (France), the Fedasil Centre in Poelkapelle (West Flanders), and Athanor in Dave—Manicomio, together with its team of circus artists, explores bodies and life paths confronted with imposed rules, norms, and spaces.
+The project was created through encounters in places shaped by constraint and institutional control, including the Vivalia psychiatric hospital in Bertrix, the Val de Meuse nursing home in Givet (France), the Fedasil Centre in Poelkapelle (West Flanders), and Athanor in Dave.
+Together with his team of circus artists, MANICOMIO explores bodies and life paths confronted with imposed rules, norms, and spaces.

 Distribution